formal-verification-research/VMCAI26_Modular_NoC_Artifact/README.md

 the docker image on your machine.
 Steps for replicating the work presented in the paper are located at the bottom of this document.

-## Prerequisites for Running the Modular NoC model
+## Prerequisites for Using the Modular NoC model

 The following software must be installed to run the modular NoC model or generate new model templates using the Python library.